-dOnline Quiz System with Facial Recognition
+Online Quiz System with Facial Recognition

+Tengxiaoyao Tu, Zhicheng Pan, Chao Zhang, Hang Zhou, Yunpeng Bai

+School of Computer Science

+University of Windsor

+Windsor, ON, Canada

+{tu6,pan14,zhang1pr,zhou167,bai11e}@uwindsor.ca

 ABSTRACT

 The current methods for verifying the identity of examinees are subjective and inefficient.
 In this project, we have done research on methods currently used in face recognition related industries to do verification, studied on how it can be implemented smoothly and efficiently with the online quiz system, made improvements.
 The system include all basic functions that a regular Courses Registration System may have.
 Moreover, it will use web cameras to catch images of a student’s face and identify his permission to login the system.
 By using the Agile methods, we have real-time communication among team members regularly.
 Coders pair with each other; pairing programming is practiced throughout the whole project.
 As a result, we minimize the risk during the design and development of the Quiz System and successfully integrate it with facial recognition.